julianshapiro/velocity/packages/velocity/README.md

 Velocity is undergoing its final stage of testing.
 Full release (including test suite) is scheduled for May 5th.

-Star the repo and check back shortly for updates.

 Velocity's workflow: http://css-tricks.com/improving-ui-animation-workflow-velocity-js

 Velocity's speed: http://davidwalsh.name/css-js-animation